Tag: longevity

 The cost isn’t light either—sessions can run $1,000 to $3,000 (if it is the real deal, not low quality made in China devices!), depending on your area and the clinic.
 But for what you get—smoother, tighter, more even skin—it’s a solid investment compared to endless creams that promise the moon and deliver a pebble.
 The study notes most people see peak results after three to six months as collagen keeps building.

-Is it safe?
 Yep, when a pro handles it—look for a board-certified dermatologist or plastic surgeon with laser experience.
 Side effects like temporary darkening or rare scarring are possible but uncommon with modern tech.
 Start with a consult to map out your goals and skin type.

 CO2 laser resurfacing isn’t for the faint of heart, but if you’re after serious, non-surgical rejuvenation, it’s hard to beat.
 Think of it as a reset button for your skin—one that science says really works.